Jorbeatz/Personal-Website-V3/src/content/hero/index.md

 ---
 title: "Hi, my name is"
-name: "Jordy Guntur"
+name: "Jordy Guntur."
-subtitle: "Developing for the web"
+subtitle: "Developing for the web."
 resume: "resume"
 ---

 Software engineer located in New York City, passionate about designing and developing top-tier web applications.

-[Site Under Construction]